 The Consumer Credit legislation is designed to support people's access to credit, ensure fair treatment for consumers from lenders, and provide safeguards to help prevent people from getting into unsustainable levels of debt.
 The Consumer Credit Act 1974 established a fairer, clearer and more competitive market for consumer credit.

-1. Consumer Credit Regulation transferring to the Financial Conduct Authority
+Consumer Credit Regulation is now the responsibility of the Financial Conduct Authority

-FCA regulation will apply to any firm or individual offering credit cards and personal loans, selling goods or services on credit, offering goods for hire, or providing debt counselling or debt adjusting services to consumers.
+The Financial Conduct Authority's (FCA) aim is to provide stronger protection and better outcomes for consumers.
+FCA regulation now applies to any firm or individual offering credit cards and personal loans, selling goods or services on credit, offering goods for hire, or providing debt counselling or debt adjusting services to consumers.

 - Affordability checks for every credit agreement to ensure that only consumers that can afford a loan can get a loan.